ZengFLab/SUREv2/README.md

 - It includes Python classes **SURE** and **SUREMO** for building metacell models from single omics data and single multi-omics data.
 - It also offers the shell commands that users can call metacells within their data.

+**Features**
+1. It finds metacells that precisely represent the distribution of cells within datasets.
+2. It supports both single- and multi-omics datasets.
+3. It provides distribution-based sampling methods.
+4. It allows to use a single GPU card like RTX3090 and TITAN RTX to construct an ultra-large-scale atlas, e.g. using over 10 million cells.

 ## Installation
 1. Download SUREv2 and enter the directory
 ```bash